 Elizabeth has worked extensively in environmental education in Quebec and Ontario and has taught early childhood education at Red River College in Manitoba.
 Elizabeth is currently pursuing a PhD at Lakehead University, where she is researching early childhood environmental education programs in Canada.
-Elizabeth is based out of Grande Prairie, Alberta.
+Elizabeth is based out of Calgary, Alberta.

 Patrick Robertson, Director (British Columbia)

 Patrick is a teacher educator and consultant working collaboratively with a wide range of partners and clients in BC and across Canada to engage communities, build capacity, influence policy, and develop partnerships, programs and resources for K-12 and post-secondary audiences.
 He teaches in the Faculty of Education at the University of British Columbia and is a Fellow in the University Sustainability Initiative at UBC.
 Patrick is also a director of various local, provincial and national organizations focused on sustainability, climate, social justice, literacy and the environment.

 Shannon Harding, Director (Nova Scotia)

 Shannon studied both Education and Environmental and Resource Science at Trent University but credits her passion for the environment to outdoor exploration as a child, as well as some inspiring educators along the way.
 Shannon has previously worked in the field of Environmental Education as a classroom teacher, a college vice-principal and as the education manager of a natural science center.
 Currently, as Manager of educational programming at Clean Foundation, she spends her time designing, developing and evaluating strategies and programming to engage children and youth in environmental knowledge and issues.